adamdjbrett/nabpr/_posts/2019-03-12-2019-nabpr-meeting-program.md

 ***

-### Wednesday, May 22 – Session III 8:30 – 10:15
+### Wednesday, May 22 – Concurrent Sessions III 8:30 – 10:15

-  * Church History III —Room: TBD — Presiding:
+  * Church History III (NABPR) — Room: TBD — Presiding:
       * _The Importance of Repudiating the Doctrine of Discovery for Baptists_
         Adam DJ Brett, Syracuse University
       * _Slavery, Racism, and Theological Higher Education: A Response to Southern Seminary’s Report on Slavery and Racism_
         Andrew Gardner, Florida State University
-  * Theology III — Room: TBD — Presiding:
+  * Theology III (NABPR) — Room: TBD — Presiding:
       * _To Sing against Singing: Roland Hayes’ Music and the Christ of his Spirituals_
         Thomas Breedlove, Baylor University
       * _Palliative and Apocalyptic Monuments: Theologically Assessing Confederate Statues_
         Ryan Andrew Newson, Campbell University
-  * Pedagogy II —  Room: TBD — Presiding:
+  * Pedagogy II (NABPR) —  Room: TBD — Presiding:
       * _Teaching Christian History with The Wesley Bros Online Comics: Pedagogical Reflections_
         Scott C. Ryan, Baylor University
       * _Experiential Learning and the Short-term Mission Trip: Moving from Experience to Transformation_
         Dennis J. Horton, Baylor University
-  * Practical Studies III  — Room: TBD — Presiding:
+  * Practical Studies III (NABPR)  — Room: TBD — Presiding:
       * _Silence, Tears, Ordination and Resistance: Historical, Theological and Pedagogical Perspectives on Women and the Church_
           * _The Silencing of Women in the Church: History, Problems, and Pedagogy_
             Jennifer A. Garcia Bashaw, Campbell University